 The first question that needs to be answered to help us understand what John Coltrane was thinking of these recordings, is to answer what the purpose of the session was.

 What had Coltrane planned when he let Bobo Thiele schedule a session on this afternoon?
 Noone knows.
 How long in advance the session was planned and scheduled is also an unknown.

-There is, however, something we definitely know: The Hartman session the following day had been planned long in advance.
+There is, however, something we definitely know: The Hartman session the following day had been planned a long time in advance.